 With the arrival of the NFL football season comes binge drinking and celebrations.
 From watching a game in a bar, tailgating, going to the game, or watching it at home, it’s likely that most of-age spectators will be drinking some sort of alcohol.
 Commercials are filled with alcohol, and many alcohol brands even make NFL team themed cans for fans to represent their team and drink simultaneously.

 Drinking in moderation is acceptable, but alcohol use in excess can become a dangerous habit.
 A weekly schedule of NFL games can create an unhealthy habit of regular, heavy drinking.
-With that in mind, we decided to find out which teams’ fans drink the most and least, on both game days and non-game days.

 Table of Contents

-- Which NFL Fans Drink the Most?
+- Which NFL Fans Drink the Most When Their Team Loses?

 - The Favorite Drinks of Each NFL Team’s Fans